The protagonist or other major characters are librarians, and the librarian’s occupation serves as catalyst or is otherwise integral to the plot.

 Details: Dir.
 Courtney Solomon.
 Perf.
 Justin Whalin, Jeremy Irons, Marlon Wayans, Thora Birch.
 New Line Cinema, 2000.
 Based on the game by E. Gary Gygax.

-Synopsis: In this fantasy film, a young queen (Birch) is threatened by the villainous Profion (Irons), who plots to turn the dragons into his personal weapons.
-In an early scene, an old professor of the Magic School instructs a young apprentice mage to get a book down from the library shelves.
-A young mage, Marina Pretensa (who works in the library of the Magic School), goes on the run with two thieves after the old mage is murdered.
+Synopsis: In this fantasy film, a young queen (Thord Birch) is threatened by the villainous Profion (Jeremy Irons), who plots to turn the dragons into his personal weapons.
+A young mage at the Magic School library goes on the run with two thieves after an older mage professor is murdered.

 Role Call: Zoe McLellan as Marina Pretensa—Liberated Librarian (female); Tomas Havrlik as Vilder, Mage—Information Provider (male)